 The Flexi Fibers come in 3 different types.
-Specifically, the Flexi Dome is a larger, domed type used with the Eargo Max to ensure the maximum volume possible; the basic Flexi Fiber type can work for either the Ergo Max or the Plus, and is available in two sizes, regular and large.
+Specifically, the Flexi Dome is a larger, domed type used with the Eargo Max to ensure the maximum volume possible; the basic Flexi Fiber type can work for the Eargo Max as well, and is available in two sizes, regular and large.
 The Neo model requires the Flexi Palms.
 Eargo’s are designed for day use so must be removed before going to bed or showering.

 There are no batteries involved.
 Instead, a small portable turbocharger in a sleek case in included.
 When the case is fully charged, you place your hearing aid(s) in the case and it can power them to last for up to a full week.
 100% satisfaction guaranteed.
 If, within the first 45 days, the user is not thoroughly pleased with the product, return the product.
 The company will retain a $99 handling fee, but the balance will be refunded.
 Every Eargo hearing aid, regardless of the model, carries a one-year warranty.
 If the client’s insurance company requests one, the Eargo staff will provide a client with a thoroughly itemized record of all costs involved in the fitting of the client with their hearing aids.

 Eargo accepts the CareCredit Card, even for purchases under $200.
 Anyone wanting to apply for a card can do so by contacting an Eargo representative.
 However, Eargo does not handle any insurance company reimbursements.
 A potential buyer is urged to contact their insurance company to discover what coverage might apply.